Dutch Harbor Cruise Port Guide

 Wildlife & Harbor Walk

 Bald eagles are as common as crows here—you'll see dozens perched on dumpsters and rooftops.
-Sea otters, sea lions, and humpback whales visible from shore in summer.
-Walk Carl E. Moses Boat Harbor to spot Deadliest Catch crab boats.
-No binoculars needed—wildlife is everywhere.
+Sea otters, sea lions, and humpback whales are visible from shore in summer.
+Walk around Carl E. Moses Boat Harbor to spot Deadliest Catch crab boats.
+No binoculars are needed—wildlife is everywhere.

 Cost